Gol·gi ap·pa·rat·us, [ˈgɔl dʒi ˌæpəˈreɪtəs]

 (cell biology) An organelle that is comprised of membrane-bound stacks and is involved in glycosylation, packaging of molecules for secretion, transporting of lipids within the cell, and giving rise to lysosomes

+The Golgi apparatus, sometimes referred to as simply Golgi, is an organelle that is identified in 1898 by the Italian physician Camilo Golgi.
+It is also one of the components of the GERL complex.
 The Golgi apparatus is present in eukaryotic cells where many substances such as proteins are secreted.
 In plants, this organelle is referred to as dictyosome.
 In flagellate protozoa, it is called parabasal body.
 The collective term for all the Golgi apparatus in the cell is Golgi complex.

 - Golgi complex

-- Golgi vesicles
+- Golgi vesicle

 - Suda Y, Nakano A (April 2012).
 "The yeast Golgi apparatus".
 Traffic.
 13 (4): 505–10.

 © Biology Online.
 Content provided and moderated by Biology Online Editors